cheil/cheil.github.io/pages/pi_cv.md

 Check it out on the TU Graz's YouTube channel here (only in German for the moment): [What is a Superconductor?](https://www.youtube.com/watch?v=l4u-GYTrByU)

-## Podcast Interview
+## Podcast Interviews
-I was invited to the TU Graz Podcast [Talk Science to Me](https://letscast.fm/sites/talk-science-to-me-33062f96/episode/talk-science-to-me-29-supraleiter) to present and chat about the research in my group.
-It was great fun to do such a discussion and I hope it is of interest to some of you.
+I was invited to the TU Graz Podcast [Talk Science to Me](https://letscast.fm/sites/talk-science-to-me-33062f96/episode/talk-science-to-me-29-supraleiter) to discuss the research in my group (in German).
+It was an enjoyable experience, and I hope you find it interesting.

-At the moment, the podcast is only available in German.
-It is planned to do a similar thing in English soon, but it won’t be released until later this year.
+If you prefer an English-language interview, I also joined the [Bridge the Gap](https://www.youtube.com/playlist?list=PLN0Wx9TNQvIkwqApxGIxSsOTF0eSjUZt6) podcast, hosted by PhD students Tommaso Mazzocchi and Daniel Werner.
+Their show explores scientific topics and the experiences of researchers.

 ## Education and Academic Path